 *Jet Airways is currently not operating and, as such, the loyalty program has been suspended.

-The list of Citi ThankYou airline transfer partners covers airlines across all three major alliances (which should keep most people happy) and includes favorites like Singapore Airlines KrisFlyer (useful for great quality premium cabin awards and good value awards via the Spontaneous Escapes program) and Flying Blue (useful for discounted deals via Flying Blue’s monthly Promo Awards).
+The list of Citi ThankYou airline transfer partners covers airlines across all three major alliances (which should keep most people happy) and includes favorites like Singapore Airlines KrisFlyer (useful for great quality premium cabin awards and good value awards via the Spontaneous Escapes program), Etihad Guest (great for excellent redemptions on American Airlines) and Flying Blue (useful for discounted deals via Flying Blue’s monthly Promo Awards).

-Other transfer partners unique to Citi (out of the three major credit card currencies) include the Qatar Airways Privilege Club (which can offer amazing value through its Easy Deals offers), Malaysia Airlines Enrich, Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus.
+Citi’s ThankYou program offers a number of transfer options that you won’t find offered by Chase or American Express and these include the Qatar Airways Privilege Club (which can offer amazing value through its Easy Deals offers), Malaysia Airlines Enrich, Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus…but it’s the partners that the ThankYou program shares with other programs that I find the most useful.

-Overall, the value that each person gets from transferring ThankYou points to these airlines will vary depending on what the points are eventually used for, but with partners like Singapore Airlines, Etihad Guest, Flying Blue and Virgin Atlantic Flying Club (useful for ANA premium cabin awards) it’s not very had to find a good-value use for ThankYou points.
+Overall, the value that each person gets from transferring ThankYou points to these airlines will vary depending on what the points are eventually used for (premium cabin awards mostly offer better value than Economy Class awards and some airlines add surcharges to their awards while others don’t), but Citi has more than enough great transfer partners to make it reasonably easy to find a good-value use for its ThankYou points.

 As far as transfer times go, the information you see in the tables above is a guideline only – some transfers can be reliably instantaneous while with others, the time taken to transfer Membership Rewards points can vary significantly